original-picture/JUCE/README-fork.md

       Doesn't affect behavior, but looks ugly
 - [ ] because of the way macOS's miniaturization system works, it's possible to deminiaturize a child window whose parent is still miniaturized.
       This causes all kinds of weird behavior
+  * I tried writing a fix but that introduced all sorts of other weirdness